harilal766/Ecom-Tango/README.md

 3. **Activate the Virtual Environment** : ```env/scripts/activate```
 4. **Install Dependencies**: : ```pip install -r requirements.txt```

-## Adding Ecommerce Stores

-Ecom-Tango allows you to connect and manage stores from supported platforms.
-Follow these steps to add a store:mdmd
-# Working
-- Initially, only Amazon seller central and Shopify are supported.
-- To add stores of these services, user need to Register for their API.
-- Ater getting the required credentials of it, it should be added to the site.
-- To do this the option is selected and on the given form, the name of the store, platform and api credentials are given.
-- Submitting the form should add the store to the dashboard of the site and user should be able to perform the operations related to that store.
-- To make this happen, the `models.py` module on the app made for each platform should have a class to store its credentials.
-- These class should have attributes for logged user, api credentials, storename etc..

 5. **Set Up the Database**:

    - Ensure PostgreSQL is installed and running (or use SQLite for development).